maleakhiw/Pessimistic-Neighbourhood-Aggregation-for-States-in-Reinforcement-Learning/README.md

 ![equation](https://github.com/maleakhiw/Pessimistic-Neighbourhood-Aggregation-for-States-in-Reinforcement-Learning/blob/master/pictures/action_selection.jpg)

 with c > 0 a small constant.
 The upper confidence bound is composed of two terms: The first terms is the estimated value, and the second term is an exploration bonus for action whose value is uncertain.
 Actions can have uncertain value either because they have rarely been selected or have a high variance among previous returns.
 Meanwhile, the neighbourhoods are chosen "pessimistically" for each action to minimise the exploration bonus.

+**Algorithm:**
+1. Cover the whole state space by some initial Q(s,a) pairs, possibly scatter it uniformly across the whole state space and give an initial value of 0/ -1
+2. When an agent in a particular state, get the feature vectors representing the state and possible actions from the state
+3. For each possible action from the state, calculate Q(s,a) pairs by taking the expected value from previous Q values based on k-nearest neighbours of a particular action.
+With PNA, we also need to dynamically consider the k values
+*Steps for PNA:*
+    - Standardise every feature in the feature vectors to (-1, 1) or other ranges to make sure that one feature scale not dominate the distance calculation (i.e. if position ranges between (-50, 50) and velocity (-0.7, 0.7) position will dominate distance calculation).
+    - Calculate the distance between current state and all of other points with the same action using distance formula (i.e. Euclidean distance) and sort based on the closest distance
+    - Determine k by minimising the variance function described above
+    - Store the k-nearest neighbours to knn vector, and it's distance (for weight) in weight vector
+    - Determine the probability p(x) for the expected value by using weight calculation (i.e. weight = 1/distance).
+To calculate weight, one can use other formula as long as that formula gives more weight to closer point.
+To calculate p(x) just divide individual weight with sum of all weights to get probability
+    - Estimate the Q(s,a) pairs using expectation formula from kNN previous Q values
+4. Using epsilon greedy/ UCB/ other decision methods to choose the next move
+5. Observe the reward and update the Q values for all of the neighbours on knn vector using SARSA or Q Learning. (on the code below, I use Q Learning)
+6. Repeat step 2-5

 ## Environment
 ### Mountain Car Domain